Japan – Wildlife Conservation and Cultural Immersion

 Internet icon Internet: Wi-Fi is available for no extra cost.

 Accommodations icon Accommodations: During your first 3 days in Tokyo, you will stay in a shared dorm for up to 8 people.
-Hostel amenities include: shared bathrooms, AC, rooftop terrace, and a common area with a fully equipped kitchen.
+Shared House amenities include: shared bathrooms, AC, rooftop terrace, and a common area with a fully equipped kitchen.
 Within walking distance to any necessary stores, restaurants, a shopping mall with a food court, and easy access to attractions in Tokyo.

 *We aim to have the same gendered rooms (not always guaranteed).